osolgithub/php-paginator/readme.md

 ## Synopsis

-This simple project demonstrates 2 things
-1. PHPPaginator class.
-2. Doxygen documentation for PHP projects.
+Demonstrates use of PHPPaginator, OSOLBaseParentClass, EasyMySQL classes &amp; Doxygen documentation for PHP

 ## Description
+This simple project demonstrates 4 things
+1. OSOLUtils::Helpers::PHPPaginator class.
+2. OSOLUtils::Helpers::OSOLBaseParentClass class.
+3. OSOLUtils::Helpers::EasyMySQL class
+4. Doxygen documentation for PHP projects.
 ### PHPPaginator class

 Makes it easy to generate pagination links for database based PHP pages

+### OSOLBaseParentClass class

+Serves as parent to any class that is to be instantiated as singleton

+### EasyMySQL Class

+Eases database handling in PHP

 ## Prerequisites
 1. **\OSOLUtils\Helpers\OSOLMySQL class must be loaded**